Communication Sciences and Disorders

 - One of: PHYS 100, 114, 115, 211; CHEM 101, 102, 150, 201, 202

 NOTE: 3 s.h. of Category A and 10 s.h. of Categories B–D may count toward the University General Education Curriculum requirement.

-#The foreign language/global issues graduation requirement may be fulfilled by successfully completing one of the following: 1) an intermediate foreign language requirement; 2) a General Education global issues course; 3) any major’s discipline-specific global issues course; or 4) an approved study abroad program.
+# The foreign language/global issues graduation requirement may be fulfilled by successfully completing one of the following: 1) a designated foreign language requirement [see Foreign Language/Global Issues Requirement, p.
+63]; 2) a General Education global issues course; 3) any major’s discipline-specific global issues course; or 4) an approved study abroad program.

 COMMUNICATION SCIENCES AND DISORDERS (CSD)

 100 Introduction to Communication Sciences and Disorders.
 (3) Introduction to the fields of speech-language pathology and audiology including theories and methods related to typical and disordered speech, language, and hearing.
 Examination of how communication disorders impact a person’s psychological and social functioning.
 Opportunity to observe clinical procedures.